spacemeshos/testnet-guide/guide/status.md

 ![](../images/main_wallet.png)

-You may now close the App.
+?> You may now close the App by clicking on the close button.
 Your full node will keep running the background.

-Open the App again to access your wallet, view your full node status, to send Spacemesh coins to anyone or to receive Spacemesh Coins from anyone.
+Just open the App again to access your wallet, view your full node status, to send Spacemesh Coins to anyone or to receive Spacemesh Coins from anyone.

 ## That's all folks!